xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 }
 ```

-It will be automatically discovered and installed by the application.
+The managed class will be automatically discovered and installed by Guicey.
 Guicey always reports installed extensions
 when they are not reported by dropwizard itself.
 In the start-up logs of the application, you can see:

 ```